-A native of Kingsport, Tennessee, Moody Thortis came to Mississippi in 1999 to pursue a bachelor’s degree at Belhaven University and went on to receive a master’s degree in International Development, Advocacy and Human Rights from Eastern University.
-She also holds a post-graduate Certificate in Creative Placemaking from New England College’s Institute of Art and Design.
+A native of Kingsport, Tennessee, Melody moved to Mississippi to pursue a bachelor’s degree at Belhaven University in 1999 and went on to receive a master’s degree in International Development, Advocacy and Human Rights from Eastern University in 2009.
+She also holds a post-graduate Certificate in Creative Placemaking from the New England College Institute of Art and Design.
 Melody is an acrylic painter as well as a vocalist and musician who plays claw-hammer banjo, guitar, percussion and washboard.